 1:00pm Track sessions continues in 20 minute units with B+, B, C till 5pm

 5:30pm Gate closes

 Download entire time schedule here: PRINT OUT time schedule, SBC track day 9/8/2018 Download

 Your 1st session and tips

-The time has come and you are rolling to our track entry.
-You stop by the tent and check the sign is showing your group.
-Our staff will check if you are wearing the required gear.
+The time has come and you are rolling to our track entry, the hot-pits.
+You stop by the tent and check if the SBC sign is showing your group.
+Our staff will check if you are in the right group and if you are wearing the required gear.
 Zip it up and check you helmet strap.
 Don’t sneak out without proper gear… we’ll get you anyway and your track day is over.
-Wait for instructions of our staff, who are letting only five riders at once out on the track in a 10 seconds frequency.
+Wait for instructions of our staff, who are letting only four riders at a time out on the track in a 10 seconds frequency for a well spread.
 And here are my tips to you directly!:

 - Turn on your brain from the first time out and don’t do the ‘street sightseeing’ thing.
 I’ve seen riders clocking up the entire track.
 Don’t be the guy and keep the damn thing rolling

 - Focus more to the FRONT and stay calculable for others on the throttle with both hands on the bar